Ranger

 Overview

 The Ranger is a master of ranged combat and wilderness survival.
-With their trusty bow and connection to nature, Rangers strike from a distance, picking off enemies before they can close the gap.
-They combine martial prowess with nature magic, offering versatility in both solo and group adventures.
+With a trusty bow or crossbow in hand, Rangers strike from a distance, picking off enemies before they can close the gap.
+Their signature toolkit — Multi-Shot for crowds, Aimed Shot for precision, and Volley for the whole battlefield — rewards players who read the field and cycle cooldowns smartly.

 Rangers are perfect for players who prefer to engage enemies from a safe distance while maintaining mobility and tactical options.
-Their balanced defensive capabilities and consistent damage make them reliable in any situation.
+Dexterity drives damage, AC, and attack rolls; Wisdom scales their future nature-magic kit and supports Aimed Shot's reliability.

 | Base HP | 10 |